astronomer/docs/learn/example-ms-teams-callback.md

   :::

-4. Import the failure callback function from the `include` folder in your DAG file.
+4. Import the failure callback function at the top of your DAG file.

     ```python
     from include.ms_teams_callback_functions import failure_callback